Database Snapshots

 - Use named snapshots for long-lived backups you may need to restore far into the future

-- Failsafe restores should be thought of as a precautionary, last-minute measure in exception scenarios
+- Failsafe restores should be thought of as a precautionary, last-minute measure in exception scenarios only; we recommend using historical snapshots for routine recovery needs

 - Do not use transient databases for critical or hard-to-reconstruct data